mcoxeter/02-screen/README.md

-Data is saved in this fixed folder: C:\Users\Mike\OneDrive - Digital Sparcs\Investing\Value Investing Process\Business analysis

-# value
+# stock-screen

+**Usage**
 `npm start -- FB`

-Evaluate the intrincic value using the discounted cash flow method.
-It will output the results into the Business analysis in a folder with the symbol name.
+This program will score a stock on kpis for my value-investing principles.
+The results are outputted into the following folder:
+`C:\Users\Mike\OneDrive - Digital Sparcs\Investing\Value Investing Process\Business analysis/{stock}/basics`

+The output file is named {execution date}.json

+The program relies on core-data being created for the stock before hand.
+See [core-data](https://github.com/mcoxeter/core-data)